-- Proper focus may not be possible when shooting the following types of subjects. - Solid color wall or other very low contrast subject - Strongly back lit subject - Very shiny subject - Blinds or other subject with a repeating horizontal pattern - Multiple subjects at varying distances from the camera - Subject in a dark location - Subject that is too far away for light from the AF assist lamp to reach - Fast-moving subject - Subjects outside the focus range of the camera - Proper focus may not be possible if the camera is moved while shooting. - An image may be out of focus even though the operation lamp is lit green and the focus frame is green.
-If you cannot focus properly, try using focus lock (page 110) or manual focus (page 112).
+- Proper focus may not be possible when shooting the following types of subjects. - Solid color wall or other very low contrast subject - Strongly back lit subject - Very shiny subject - Blinds or other subject with a repeating horizontal pattern - Multiple subjects at varying distances from the camera - Subject in a dark location - Fast-moving subject - Subjects outside the focus range of the camera - Proper focus may not be possible if the camera is moved while shooting. - An image may be out of focus even though the operation lamp is lit green and the focus frame is green.
+If you cannot focus properly, try using focus lock (page 102) or manual focus (page 104).